Michigan Supreme Court voids indictments against former state officials related to Flint water crisis

 Three former state officials appealed on the matter, eventually bringing the issue to the state Supreme Court.

 Snyder was not one of them.
-The former governor's legal team will motion to have the charges against the governor dismissed based on the opinion, a spokesperson told the Detroit Free Press Tuesday.
+The former governor's legal team will motion to have the charges against the governor dismissed based on the opinion, according to a statement from Snyder's legal team.

 CNN has reached out to Snyder's office for comment.
 Snyder's legal counsel previously told CNN that his client was being made into a scapegoat by a politically driven special counsel.